ashleybc/metagenome-only/dependencies/readme.md

 bbtools can be [conda installed](https://anaconda.org/agbiome/bbtools) on Linux or [Homebrew installed](https://formulae.brew.sh/formula/bbtools) on Mac OS X

+An important note on memory usage with bbtools!
+Typically, bbtools will only be able to use a maximum to use 85% of your machine's memory.
+Memory usage can be specified in bbtools commands with the -`Xmx` flag.
+For example, `-Xmx800m` specifies 800 megbytes of memory.
 ## Kraken2

 [Kraken2](github.com/DerrickWood/kraken2/archive/v2.0.9-beta.tar.gz) can be installed from tarball